 Finally, for Kokko smoking addicts, fruit can also be smoked for surprising desserts, like our smoked fruit salad!

-Which wood to choose?
+Which woods to choose?

 Above all, sawdust or wood shavings must be 100% natural.
 Beech sawdust is most often used, especially for smoking salmon.
 Oak sawdust can be used for meat, and fir sawdust for hams and cold meats.
 Cherry sawdust, with its fruitier, sweeter notes, can also be used to give a different taste.
 Citrus sawdust or shavings, such as lemon or orange, go wonderfully with poultry or fish.
-On the other hand, avoid coniferous sawdust, which has a bitter taste.
-There are no predefined rules: the choice of sawdust and shavings depends on individual taste.
-It's also possible to make a mixture of different woods!
-Depending on the smoking time and temperature, you lay between 3 and 5 cm of sawdust on the charcoal.
+On the other hand, avoid conifer sawdust, which has a bitter taste.

-How do you scent wood chips or sawdust?
+How to flavour wood chips or shavings?

 Ready to smoke out your pantry?
 Discover all our original recipes for Kokko-smoked dishes to inspire you.